GHSVS-de/plg_system_jooagshariffghsvs/README.md

 - - <strike>`npm run g-npm-update-check` or (faster) `ncu`</strike>
 - - <strike>`npm run g-ncu-override-json` (if needed) or (faster) `ncu -u`</strike>
 - - <strike>`npm install` (if needed)</strike>
+- At least all webpack parts are incompatible with newer versions.
+Endless work to correct that.

 ## Start build
 - `npm run build`